OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

   default: False

-  If true, the alpha channel of the texture will be placed in the rgb channels.
-If the texture has no alpha channel, 1.0 is used, and the resulting texture lookup is then always white.
+  <p>If true, the alpha channel of the texture will be placed in the rgb channels.
+If the texture has no alpha channel, 1.0 is used, and the resulting texture lookup is then always white.<\p>

   <h3>default_color</h3>